NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``cooking_range_oven_is_induction``
      -
      -
      - Whether the cooking range is induction.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
    * - ``cooking_range_oven_is_convection``
      -
      -
      - Whether the oven is convection.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.

 .. _cooking_range_usage_level: